Local grant recipients announced in 2021 Merrifield Community Partnership Program

 • Merrifield Fun Run Club – to create a weekly Fun Run Club at the new Merrifield Sports Reserve.

-• Tomorrow’s Merrifielders Story Time – to establish an interactive story time in 5 languages for ages 0 – 4.
+• Bilingual Storytime – to establish a bilingual interactive story time for ages 0 – 4 to be held at Mickleham North Community Centre.

 • Educational Resource Centre (ERC) – funding assistance for the establishment of the new school library for Holy Cross Catholic Primary School Mickleham opening Term 1, 2022.